 Microchipping domestic animals is an important component of pet ownership today.
 When you microchip your pet, you improve the chances that you will be reunited in the future if he or she is lost or runs away.
 Ina Road Animal Hospital offers microchipping for pets in Tucson.
 If you are still unsure about this procedure, here's what your vet wants you to know.

 What Is Microchipping?

-Your pet will likely feel nothing more than a slight pinch, just as they do when getting vaccinations or injections, as one of our veterinarians inserts a tiny chip in your pet’s neck or scruff area.
+During a microchipping procedure, your pet will likely feel nothing more than a slight pinch, just as they do when getting vaccinations or injections, as one of our veterinarians inserts a tiny chip in your pet's neck or scruff area.
 Inserted into a syringe and gently placed beneath the skin, the microchip insertion process only takes seconds and requires no anesthesia.
-Pets resume normal activities right away, and pet microchipping at our animal hospital is very affordable.
+Pets can resume normal activities right away, and pet microchipping at our animal hospital is very affordable.

 The Benefits of Microchipping Pets